tolugituser/LITA_CUSTOMER-ANALYSIS/README.md

 Data cleaning is a crucial step in ensuring the accuracy and reliability of the analysis.
 The data preparation process involved:

 1. **Handling Missing Data**:
-   - Identified and handled missing or null values (e.g., using imputation techniques or dropping records with missing essential fields like subscription type).
+   - Identified and handled missing or null values (e.g., dropping records with missing essential fields like subscription type).

 2. **Data Transformation**:
    - Transformed dates (start and end dates) into a usable format for time-series analysis.